Last Updated on July 17, 2021

 Morocco Packing List (Winter)

-My Best of Morocco itinerary with Intrepid Travel was what I’d call an adventure trip – city to city, with lots of sightseeing and outings planned, and few nights out.
+My Best of Morocco itinerary with Intrepid Travel was what I’d call an adventure trip – we went from city to city, with lots of sightseeing and outings planned, and few nights out.
 Most of our dinners were at our hotels, especially in the remote towns, which allowed me to pack less.

 I packed a small fleece sleeping bag that I used as an extra layer on the coldest nights including at the Sahara camp.
 Homes and hotels in Morocco often don’t have adequate heating, so expect to see space heaters and ridiculously heavy blankets if you travel in the colder months.

 Lastly, you’ll need a backpack for a trip into the Sahara, plus my itinerary included an overnight homestay.
 For these nights you’ll store your bags and take only a day pack.
 I travel with a Manfrotto Advanced Active Backpack, which has separate sections for your camera gear and other belongings.
 If you have a lot of camera gear, also can buy removable inserts to add camera storage to any bag.
 You won’t need much for only one night in the Sahara: I recommend just face wipes and basic toiletries, since the facilities are limited and you’ll head back to the auberge (inn) for breakfast where you can clean up there.

 - 2-3 pair of long pants, jeans, or capri pants

 - 2-3 casual dresses or skirts, knee-length or longer